Skip to content

 │ --rpc-url TEXT [env var: BITCOIN_RPC_URL] │

-│ derivations │
+│ wallet's recorded creation │

 │ --data-dir PATH Data directory (default: │